semgrep/semgrep-docs/docs/experiments/multiple-focus-metavariables.md

 There are two methods of focusing Semgrep on multiple metavariables.
 Each of them can lead to different results:

-- **Recommended**, set union: Including `focus-metavariable` with more metavariables directly under the `patterns` key returns results regardless of whether there is an overlap between these variables:
+- **Set union**: Including `focus-metavariable` with more metavariables directly under the `patterns` key returns results regardless of whether there is an overlap between these variables
     ```yaml
         patterns:
           - pattern: foo($X, ..., $Y)